-Themes running through the course Discerning the philosophy of a language and how it's manifested.

-Assessing the "mental footprint" of a language.
+Themes running through the course

+- Discerning the philosophy of a language and how it's manifested. - Understanding tensions and tradeoffs in language design. - Acquiring a critical eye for language design. - Assessing the "mental footprint" of a language. - Learning how to learn a language.
+(LHtLaL)
-Acquiring a critical eye for language design.

-Learning techniques for teaching ourselves a language.

-Syllabus Highlights
+Syllabus highlights